88-degrees/Book-of-Changes/appendix02s2.md

 'Lame on one leg, she is able to tramp along:' -- she can render helpful service.

-2. 'There will be advantage in maintaining the firm correctness of a solitary widow:' -- (the subject of
+2. 'There will be advantage in maintaining the firm correctness of a solitary widow:' -- (the subject of the line) has not changed from the constancy (proper to a wife).

-###### p.
-335

-the line) has not changed from the constancy (proper to a wife).
+<a id="p-335"></a>

 3. 'The younger sister who was to be married off is in a mean position:' -- this is shown by the improprieties (indicated in the line).